RIHABB9/ML_Projects/project4/README.md

    The data is split into training and testing sets, with stratification to handle the slight class imbalance in the target variable.
 4. **Define Preprocessing**:

    Separate pipelines for numerical and categorical features are created.
-A `ColumnTransformer` is used to combine these transformers into a single preprocessor.
+A `ColumnTransformer` is used to combine these transformers into a single column transformer.
 5. **Create Model Pipeline**:

    A `Pipeline` is created to combine the preprocessor with a machine learning classifier, initially a `RandomForestClassifier`.